 Katie helps clients protect their intellectual property through copyrights, trademarks, and patents.
 She also represents clients in litigation over intellectual property infringement claims.

-Katie works with individuals and businesses who are facing white-collar criminal charges and/or investigations by governmental agencies for a variety of issues, including mail and wire fraud, accounting fraud, computer crimes, and tax controversy, among other matters.
+Katie works with individuals and businesses who are facing white-collar criminal charges and/or investigations by governmental agencies for a variety of issues, including mail and wire fraud, accounting fraud, health care fraud, computer crimes, and tax controversy, among other matters.

-- Obtaining trial court dismissals of breach of contract, fraud, breach of fiduciary duty, and Chapter 75 claims in various disputes amongst businesses or shareholders.
+- Obtained trial court dismissals of breach of contract, fraud, breach of fiduciary duty, and Chapter 75 claims in various disputes amongst businesses or shareholders.

-- Applying for trademark registrations and helping clients prepare responses to USPTO office actions.
+- Applied for trademark registrations and prepared responses to USPTO office actions.

-- Obtaining a trial court judgment reversing a finding of patient abuse after a proceeding before the Office of Administrative Hearings.
+- Obtained a trial court judgment reversing a finding of patient abuse after a proceeding before the Office of Administrative Hearings.

-- Obtaining magistrate court judgments denying summary ejectment.
+- Obtained magistrate court judgments denying summary ejectment.